6.6 Social inclusion through education and training

 Special Education

-A series of seminars regarding special education is being developed to assist all teachers support children with special needs during their classes.
+A series of capacity-building seminars on special education is being developed to assist school principals, teachers and care assistants support children with special needs during their classes and within the school environment.
 All teachers are encouraged to attend courses of professional development (Προγράμματα – Σεμινάρια) run by the Cyprus Pedagogical Institute.
-Attendance at in-service seminars is compulsory whilst attendance at local seminars is encouraged.
-A series of pedagogical discussions - meetings are being held in order to help teachers, counsellors and liaison officers in each school to deal with pupils with special needs in the best possible way.
-Educational psychologists, university teachers and other specialists are called to carry out these professional meetings.
+Attendance at in-service seminars is mandatory, while participation in local seminars is encouraged.
+A series of pedagogical discussions - meetings is being organised in order to support teachers, counsellors and liaison officers in addressing the needs of pupils with special needs as effectively as possible.
+These professional meetings are conducted by educational psychologists, university lecturers and other specialists.

-As the majority of children with special needs attend mainstream schools, those in the special education schools present the greatest learning difficulties.
-Hence, the curricula (Ειδική Εκπαίδευσης – Εκπαιδευτικό Υλικό) of such schools contain a major element of skills development in the areas of self-help and independence skills, social and emotional interaction, recreation and communication as well as vocational training.
-Where a child is able to follow elements of the mainstream curriculum, this is provided for.
-The content of the curriculum, the subjects taught, and the period of provision are decided by the individual school.
-There is no element of compulsory or optional curriculum.
-A pupil will study what he/she is able to.
+Most children with special needs attend mainstream schools, while those in special education schools face the most significant learning difficulties.
+Hence, the curricula (Ειδική Εκπαίδευση – Εκπαιδευτικό Υλικό) in these schools are heavily focused on skills development in areas such as self-help and independence, social and emotional interaction, recreation and communication as well as vocational training.
+Whenever a child is able to follow elements of the mainstream curriculum, provisions are made for this.
+The content of the curriculum, subjects offered, and duration of instruction are decided by each individual school.
+There is no compulsory or optional curriculum framework.
+Students study based on their capabilities.

 For more information regarding Special Education in Cyprus, please visit the relevant section in the Eurydice website (Chapter 12) and the European Agency for Special Needs and Inclusive Education.